Sports Coach Logo Sports Coach Training Principles Fitness Components

 Getting enough protein

-Fear of gaining large, bulky muscles causes some female athletes to cut back on protein consumption.
+Some female athletes fear gaining large, bulky muscles, so they cut back on protein consumption.
 However, simply eating enough protein will not do this.
 Women will build lean, powerful muscles unless they actively work out to bulk up, but this still requires enough protein.

-Female athletes must take between 20 and 40 gms of good quality protein around 30 to 45 minutes of completing a workout for optimal effect.
+For optimal effect, female athletes must consume between 20 and 40g of good-quality protein within 30 to 45 minutes of completing a workout.
 A handy method to obtain that protein is with a post-workout smoothie.
 Plant-based supplies, such as soy, or dairy-based sources, such as casein or whey, can be used to make it.

 Do not go on a calorie-restricted diet

-Athletes use a lot of energy for training and require enough nourishment to fuel and recuperate from their activity.
+Athletes use much energy for training and require enough nourishment to fuel and recuperate from their activity.
 Their productivity, performance, general health, and well-being will suffer if they ingest fewer calories than they expend during the activity.

-Any athlete's performance can be hampered by dehydration, and if it gets too excessive, it may result in breakdown or even death.
-It is vital to drink lots of fluids beforehand, throughout, and after any exercise.
+Dehydration can hamper any athlete's performance, and if it becomes excessive, it may result in breakdown or even death.
+Drinking lots of fluids beforehand, throughout, and after any exercise is vital.
 Do not wait till you are thirsty to get some water.
 Fluid intake is especially crucial for activities that run longer than 60 minutes, are high-intensity, or are held in hot weather.

 Although water is a good choice, sports drinks may be necessary, particularly in endurance activities or hot weather.
 Sports beverages include a small amount of salt, which aids in absorption.
 A sports diet with a salt level of 30 mmol/L is likely enough.

 It is no longer recommended to take salt pills to relieve muscular cramps.
-The muscular tissue is affected by a loss of water rather than a deficiency of sodium.
-Zinc or magnesium deficiency might also be the cause of persistent muscular cramps.
+The muscular tissue is affected by a loss of water rather than a sodium deficiency.
+Zinc or magnesium deficiency might also cause persistent muscular cramps.

 Do you want to take dietary supplements?